bomsy/bomsy.github.io/_posts/2019-01-05-log-points.md

 comments: true
 ---

-Logging has been a deugging staple since the beginning of time.
-You place a log or print statement of some form at a position in the code file and on code execution it logs output to the console.
+Logging has been a debugging staple since the beginning of time.
+You place a log or print statement of some form at a position in the code file and on code execution it logs output to the console without pausing in anyway.

 <!--more-->

-Every web developer needing to debug a web app have used or still use `console.log` heavily.
+Any web developer needing to debug an app, must have used  the `console.log` at some point.

 A typical workflow would be

 1. add a `console.log` with an expression to code file e.g `console.log(foo === true)`
 2. switch over to the browser to display the page
-3. open up the browser devtools console to see the output logged.
+3. open up the browser devtools to see the output logged.
-   This process is repeated as much as needed until the issue being debugged is solved.
+   This process is repeated as much as is needed until the issue being debugged is solved.

 Some of the issues with this workflow